-Units 3 & 4 Solartron Retail Park : Proposals for the amalgamation of these two existing retail units to specifically create a retail space configured for a discount foodstore retailer emerged at a relatively late stage in the Council's consideration of the previous withdrawn application for the proposed Aldi at BSP, 19/00517/FULPP.
+Units 3 & 4 Solartron Retail Park : Proposals for the amalgamation of these two existing retail units to specifically create a retail space configured for a discount foodstore retailer emerged at a relatively late stage in the Council's consideration of the previous withdrawn application for the proposed foodstore at BSP, 19/00517/FULPP.
 Being within the defined boundary of Farnborough Town Centre, SRP is clearly in a sequentially preferable location compared to BSP.
+It is not within the primary retail frontage, but is within 300 metres of it and, therefore, comprises an edge of centre site.
+Nonetheless it is self-evidently sequentially preferable to the application site, which is out of centre and with no real prospect of customers being able to link to the town centre.

-However this potential site had not then been considered as a potential sequentially preferable alternative site in connection with the BSP scheme because it did not exist as a prospect when the original retail impact assessment work was undertaken.
-Indeed, the possibility of a site being available at Solartron Retail Park was, in making their previous application, rejected by the BSP applicants on the basis that the two known vacant units there (Unit 3 : the former Bathstore; and Unit 7 : the former Maplins store) both have insufficient floorspace for the proposed foodstore and, indeed, do not adjoin each other to make an amalgamation of floorspace possible.
-The change in circumstances for SRP as a potential alternative site arose because the current occupiers of Unit 4 (Carpetright) have agreed to re-locate into the vacant Unit 7, thereby making an amalgamation of floorspace of Units 3 and 4 for a discount foodstore possible.
+The Units 3 & 4 SRP site had not previously been considered as a potential sequentially preferable alternative site in connection with the BSP scheme because it did not exist as a prospect when the original retail impact assessment work was undertaken.
+Indeed, the possibility of a site being available at SRP was, in making their previous application, rejected by the BSP applicants on the basis that the two known vacant units there (Unit 3 : the former Bathstore; and Unit 7 : the former Maplins store) both have insufficient floorspace for the proposed foodstore and, indeed, do not adjoin each other to make an amalgamation of floorspace possible.
+The change in circumstances for SRP as a potential alternative site arose because the current occupiers of Unit 4 (Carpetright) have more recently agreed to relocate into the vacant Unit 7, thereby making an amalgamation of floorspace of Units 3 and 4 for a discount foodstore of a comparable size to that under consideration physically possible.

-With the current application, the applicants have updated their retail impact analysis to take account of the SRP proposals in order for their proposals to comply with current Government guidance and adopted Development Plan policies.
-Similarly, they also lodged detailed objections against the SRP proposals with the Council on the grounds that they considered the SRP proposals to be undeliverable, unsuitable for any discount foodstore retailer and, fundamentally prejudicial to their own proposals for an Aldi foodstore at BSP.
+With the current application, the applicants updated their retail impact analysis to take account of the SRP proposals in order for their assessment to properly address current Government guidance and adopted Development Plan policies.
+Similarly, they also lodged detailed objections against the SRP proposals the under consideration by the Council on the grounds that they considered the SRP proposals to be undeliverable, unsuitable for any discount foodstore retailer and, fundamentally prejudicial to their own proposals for a foodstore at BSP.
 As a rival scheme potentially competing for the same discount foodstore tenant, the owners of SRP have lodged counter-objections against the BSP proposals noting that SRP is in a sequentially preferable location because it is located within the town centre area for retail planning policy purposes.
-They have also refuted the other objections raised by BSP.
+They have also responded to the other objections raised by BSP.